hariprasath191205/Chatbot-using-Flask-and-Gemini-integration-/README.md

 The chatbot accepts natural language queries from users, forwards them to the backend, and fetches intelligent replies using the Gemini large language model.
 It is designed with a dark futuristic UI theme and supports smooth user interaction with dynamic message rendering.

 This project demonstrates the powerful fusion of modern web development with generative AI, enabling real-time communication between users and a smart assistant.
+create a .env file with MY_API_KEY=your real google gemini api key here